hughpyle/ASR33/rpi/kernel/README.md

 [https://github.com/hughpyle/linux]

-Building this kernel on a Raspberry Pi is really straightfoward; just follow the instructions at [https://www.raspberrypi.org/documentation/linux/kernel/building.md]
+Building this kernel on a Raspberry Pi is really straightforward; just follow the instructions at [https://www.raspberrypi.org/documentation/linux/kernel/building.md]

+## License

+The contents of this directory are part of Linux and are provided under the GNU General Public License version 2.
+Outside this directory, other license terms apply.